Mill Brook Trail, Newington

 This was a cool Newington cat.
 We hung out for a bit but I had to keep moving, with so much more to see.

 I walked behind a development and then another.
 Past more fields and then some tennis courts.
-Newington High has lots of fields and they are sort of plunked in between housing and a VA administrative and office building.
+Newington High has lots of fields and they are sort of plunked in between housing and a VA administrative and office building – which appeared in the movie, Christmas on the Carousel!
 I got to take all of that in – twice, actually, as I had to retrace my steps back to my car.